Cosmian/mse-cli/documentation/docs/saas/getting_started.md

 It will open your browser to sign up and/or log in on [console.cosmian.com](https://console.cosmian.com).

-If it's the first time you are using Microservice Encryption (MSE), you need to use the sign-up tab.
+If it's the first time you are using Cosmian Enclave SaaS, you need to use the sign-up tab.
 Don't forget to confirm your email and complete the information of your account.
 You can skip the payment information by selecting a free plan.